 Changes to Sleep Patterns

-Meth is a stimulant drug, which means that people sleep very little when under the influence of meth.
+Meth is a stimulant, which means that people sleep very little when under the influence of meth.
 Once meth withdrawal begins, it is common to feel very tired.
-Without a stimulant to keep you awake, many clients will sleep a lot.
+Without a stimulant to keep you awake, you may sleep a lot.
+Alternatively, some clients experience insomnia.

 Psychological Withdrawal Symptoms